TechForUK/my_eu/README.md

 ## TODO

-More data:
-  - farming data:
-    - need lat and lon from first half of postcode (outcode)
-    - quite a lot; not looked at a map yet
-  - research data:
-    - have institution name and need location
-    - have not yet plotted it
+- data cleanup: points outside UK
-  - about page needs updating if we add these data
+- about page needs updating with licenses

-Pop-ups
-  - currently all the same
+- anywhere to source images for the popups?
-  - can we source pictures from somewhere? google image search?

-Frontend
-  - injection of points via templating --- could use JSON?
+- prettier pop-ups
+  - different pop-ups for different data sources?
+- idea: zoom in when a region is clicked
+- idea: see what it looks like with marker clustering
-  - social buttons are not styled correctly (should have the icons)
+- social media buttons

 ## Other Sources